kstenerud/dogma/kbnf_v1.md

 ### Start Rule

-The first rule listed in a KBNF document is the start rule, which defines a [symbol](#symbols).
+The first rule listed in a KBNF document is the start rule.
+Only a [symbol](#symbols) can be a start rule.

 ### Symbols